 Sign Resources

 Shutterstock (purchase required)

 iStock (purchase required)

 Sign Examples

 Health and wellness posters

-Destination Marketing team have secured preferential rates with signage companies if required
+PosterOne

 "At Avison Young, everything we do is underpinned by thinking about people; how they interact with each other and with the places around them.
 Our homes, our workplaces, our shops and the myriad of other buildings that make up the fabric of our towns and cities are the places where we gather together.
 If COVID-19 fundamentally and permanently changes the way we want to interact with other people, the implications for our communities, buildings and cities could be truly monumental.
 But before jumping to too many conclusions, we should recognize that our society and our world today are the product of some very powerful forces that will not easily be overturned."

-Mark E. Rose, CEO

-Nick Axford, Global Head of Research

-COVID-19: Evaluating The "New Normal" in Commercial Real Estate

-©2020 Avison Young (Canada) Inc. All Rights Reserved.
-Policies and procedures surrounding efforts to combat, control and maintain a healthy workplace are rapidly changing.
-While information in this presentation is current as of the date written, the views expressed herein are subject to change and may not reflect the latest to pinion of Avison Young.
+Mark E. Rose, CEO Nick Axford, Global Head of Research COVID-19: Evaluating The "New Normal" in Commercial Real Estate © 2020 Avison Young (Canada) Inc. All rights reserved, Policies and procedures surrounding efforts to combat, control and maintain a healthy workplace are rapidly changing.
+While information in this presentation is current as of the date written, the views expressed herein are subject to change and may not reflect the latest opinion of Avison Young.
 The guidelines herein have been developed from leading health agencies and government sources for information on the COVID-19 outbreak and are subject to change or deviation based on local regulations.
-Avison Young maintains regularly updated information on the COVID-19 outbreak and real estate from its website COVID-19 Resource Centre.
+Avison Young maintains regularly updated information on the COVID-19 outbreak and real estate from its website COVID-19 Resource Center.
 The content provided herein is not intended as legal advice and should not be relied on as such.